 Character manifests itself in conduct.
 Conduct is not the same as character, but it reveals character.
-Teens with strong character are better able to avoid risk behaviors.
-Their internal compass helps them navigate away from things that might harm them or others.
+Teens with strong character are better able to avoid risk behaviors, and their internal compass helps them navigate away from things that might harm them or others.

 Leadership is the next step.
 We believe every student has the potential to be a leader.
 When high expectations are placed on students with strong character, they rise to the occasion and can become highly influential forces for good in their schools.

 Leadership greatly improves a teen’s self-esteem.
 It gives them the skills to express themselves well and discuss issues that are important to them.
-It gives them skills that they will need when they enter the job market.
 Young leaders demonstrate higher career aspirations, increased self-esteem, and improved high school completion rates.

 After parents, peers have the greatest impact on a teen’s life.
-When these teen leaders focus on helping other students through their social influence, they can change a campus.
+When teen leaders focus on helping other students through their social influence, they can change a campus culture.
 Leaders provide a good example for their peers through taking responsibility for their words and actions, overcoming their own failures and mistakes, and helping others.

-Book a Just Say YES character development/leadership program at your school.
+Book a Just Say YES character development/leadership program at your school!
 Each of our speakers integrates their own personal stories into their messages to give students the challenge and the example for developing strong character.
 Contact a program coordinator to find out which speaker will best connect with your unique student population.
-Also, take a look at our STARS Peer-to-Peer Mentoring program for the Dallas/Ft.
-Worth area to find out more about how we can partner with your school to train upperclassmen as leaders for younger students in your school district.
+Also, take a look at our Just Say YES Peer-to-Peer Mentoring program for the North Texas region to find out more about how we can partner with your school to train upperclassmen as leaders for younger students in your school district.